jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Mercane.md

 RacialMods:
 Languages: Abyssal, Celestial, Common,  Draconic, Infernal; telepathy 100 ft.
 SQ: secret chest
+SpecialAbilities:
+  Secret Chest (Sp): >
-SpecialAbilities: Secret Chest (Sp) A mercane can retrieve or hide an extradimensional storage chest, as the secret chest spell (caster level 5th).
+    A mercane can retrieve or hide an extradimensional storage chest, as the secret chest spell (caster level 5th).
 The mercane does not need an expensive replica chest to use this ability; any chest will do.
 It can only use this ability on one chest at a time.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: